srtoner/SI699_Demo/README.md

 - [demo.py](demo.py)

-This code is for visualizing the scatter plot of PCA transformed word embeddings.
+This file is for visualizing the scatter plot of PCA transformed word embeddings.
 The scatter plot is generated using Plotly's 3D scatter plot.
 The scatter plot represents word embeddings in 3D space colored based on their category/label information.
 The code first loads the pre-trained Unsupervised model from a pickle file